khonsulabs/bonsaidb/README.md

 - `local-full`: Enables all the flags below
 - `local`: Enables the [`local`](https://dev.bonsaidb.io/main/docs/bonsaidb/local/) module, which re-exports the crate `bonsaidb-local`.
+- `local-async`: Enables async support with Tokio.
 - `local-cli`: Enables the `clap` structures for embedding database management commands into your own command-line interface.
 - `local-compression`: Enables support for compressed storage using lz4.
 - `local-encryption`: Enables at-rest encryption.
 - `local-instrument`: Enables instrumenting with `tracing`.
-- `local-multiuser`: Enables multi-user support.
 - `local-password-hashing`: Enables the ability to use password authentication using Argon2.